pkholland/mutantspider-examples/file-system/README.md

 that mutantspider implements.
 You build and run this project the same way you do for the hello_spider example.
 The visual result of the web page is mostly just telling you whether all tests passed, or if not, which ones failed.
 But you can use the source code in this example to see how these services are intended to be used.
+A pre-built version of this code can be found [here](http://www.mutantspider.tech/code/file-system/index.html)